-Event tech review sites curate peer-driven testimonials and ratings based on a variety of factors tailored to the purpose of the software itself.
-They usually offer an analysis of pros, cons, and sometimes special insights you won’t find on the product’s main website.
+Event tech review sites curate peer-driven testimonials and ratings based on various factors tailored to the purpose of the software itself.
+They usually offer an analysis of pros, cons, and sometimes unique insights you won’t find on the product’s main website.

-G2 Crowd: G2 Crowd gives out prestigious innovators awards for a variety of SaaS products.
-Their rubric is typically broken down into four main categories: Leaders, Contenders, Niche, High Performance.
+- G2 Crowd: G2 Crowd gives out prestigious innovators awards for various SaaS products.
+Their rubric typically breaks down into four main categories: Leaders, Contenders, Niche, High Performance.
 Any product found on their award chart deserves a second look.

-Capterra: Capterra is a good example of a user review site.
-They break categories down into most popular, most affordable, and most user-friendly.
+- Capterra: Capterra is an excellent example of a user review site.
+They break categories down into the most popular, most affordable, and most user-friendly.

-Software Advice: This professional database allows event organizers to retrieve detailed search results alongside in-depth buyer’s guides for further assistance choosing the event tech that’s the best fit for your goals.
+- Software Advice: This professional database allows event organizers to retrieve detailed search results alongside in-depth buyer’s guides for further assistance in choosing the event tech that’s the best fit for your goals.

 How To Research Event Technology

-No matter what site you choose, there are 5 key things to keep in mind when researching event technology:
+No matter what review site you choose, there are five key things to keep in mind when researching event technology:

-- Give Sales Reps a Challenge.
-Don’t be afraid to ask them questions about specific product features or about the industry as a whole.
-A sales rep who is willing to share information about their competitors in a positive light is one who is looking out for your best interests.
+- Give sales reps a challenge.
+Don’t be afraid to ask them questions about specific product features or the industry.
+A sales rep who is willing to share information about their competitors in a positive light is looking out for your best interests.

 - Get multiple opinions.
 Besides reading review sites, cross-check with your network, and ask sales reps to put you in touch with their current customers for references.
 This will give you better insight into users’ experiences.
 Leave no stone unturned.

 - Create an assessment for each event technology.
-Base it on your specific goals and strategy to make it worth your while.
-Event technology assessments help you generate awareness, manage registrations, and measure your success.
+Base it on your specific goals and strategy to make it worthwhile.
+Event technology assessments help you generate awareness, manage registrations, and measure success.

 - Choose event tech that aligns with your business plan.
 It’s good to keep the big picture in mind.
-As with your goals, reference the goals of the company at large to see if the software you choose aligns with what you’re all really trying to achieve.
+Reference the goals of the company at large to see if the software you choose aligns with what you’re all trying to achieve.